geraldinepascal/FROGS-wrappers/README.md

 Databanks are defined in `loc` files and `loc` files are defined in Galaxy datatable.

-* FROGS provides a data_manager.
-It concerns only taxonomical assignation databank which are listed here : http://genoweb.toulouse.inra.fr/frogs_databanks/assignation/FROGS_databases.tsv.

-  You may choose to download all preformated database, or filter them on:

-  * date : all availbale database since DATE
-  * amplicon : ex: 16S
-  * base : ex SILVA
-  * filters : this column is not always filled, but we propose SILVA database filtered on pintail score
-  * version	: ex : 138.1

-* Manual installation :

-  * datatables : `<Galaxy_Dir>/config/tool_data_table_conf.xml` , example : `<Galaxy_Dir>/tools/FROGS/tools/frogs/tool_data_table_conf.xml.sample`

-    Add FROGS-wrappers datatables in the Galaxy datatables, but replace `{__HERE__}` by `tools/FROGS/tools/frogs `.

-  * loc files example : `<Galaxy_Dir>/tools/FROGS/tools/frogs/tool-data/`

-    Copy and rename them as indicated in the tool_data_table.

-    Then add entry as indicated in each loc files.

-* Toolshed installation :

-  * datatables : `<Galaxy_Dir>/config/shed_tool_data_table_conf.xml` (nothing to modify, FROGS datatables should automatically be added)
-  * loc files to filled in : `tool-data/toolshed.g2.bx.psu.edu/repos/frogs/frogs/<RANDOM>/`

 We provide some databanks for each of these 3 data tables, you simply need to download them and add them in the corresponding `loc` files.

 - Assignation databank for affiliation_OTU tool